History of the Gambia: Opening of European Trade

-This expedition was followed by Portuguese attempts to establish a settlement on the river banks.
-No settlement ever reached a significant size, and many of the settlers intermarried with the natives while maintaining Portuguese dress and customs and professing to be Christians.
+Over the following centuries, many Portuguese lancados set up along the river, but never in large numbers.
+Many of the settlers intermarried with the natives while maintaining Portuguese dress and customs and professing to be Christians.
 Communities of Portuguese descent continued to exist in the Gambia until the 18th century, with Portuguese churches existing at San Domingo, Geregia and Tankular in 1730.
-The further Portuguese settlement up the river was at Setuku near Fattatenda.
-By the end of the 16th century, the Songhai Empire, under constant assault by Morocco, collapsed.
-The name Gambia comes from the Portuguese word for trade, cambio.
+The further Portuguese settlement up the river was at Sutukoba near Fattatenda.
+European trade, especially the sale of horses, iron, and eventually guns, would profoundly alter the balance of power in Senegambia, giving an advantage to states that could tap into the new seaborne trade routes.